 Frequently asked questions

-If you’re going to take photography serious and want to make a living with it then it’s worth it.
+If you’re going to take photography seriously and want to make a living with it then it’s worth it.

 In most cases, photography is considered a service business.
 Consult with a lawyer or tax professional for the specifics.